This article first appeared on VICE UK.

 I tracked Graeber down to talk about useless jobs, the rules we live by, and why Christopher Nolan's Batman is just a big fat bureaucrat in a cape.

 VICE: What's the problem with people's jobs, then?

 David Graeber: People on the street will tell you that they don't really "do" anything in their jobs.
 In the past 50 years, large firms have begun employing thousands of people in "made-to-work jobs," but you go into these environments and all people do is complain about their work.

 It's precisely what a capitalist society should not do.
 It feels like someone is out there making up these jobs to keep us employed.

-Like people in the office secretly watching Netflix while their boss is outside having a fag.
+Like people in the office secretly watching Netflix while their boss is outside having a smoke.

 We've got a system that nobody likes and everybody thinks sucks.
-Nobody ever said that they were excited about filling out form and yet, somehow, it grows and grows and people spend more and more time doing it.
+Nobody ever said that they were excited about filling out a form, and yet, somehow, it grows and grows and people spend more and more time doing it.
 People in power want people working, even if they're not doing anything.
-The Federal Reserve says, "How do we create more jobs", not, "How do we create more jobs that actually do something".
+The Federal Reserve says, "How do we create more jobs?" and not "How do we create more jobs that actually do something?"
 They don't care.

 That sounds like hell.

 Hell is this place where loads of people spend all their time doing something they don't like doing, that doesn't need to be done, while being obsessed with the idea that somebody else is getting away with doing less admin than they are.
 But that's reality.